RichStone/le-wagon-ruby-and-rails-tdd-workshop/README.md

 * Ruby installed

-* Rails installed
+* Rails

 The workshop starts with pure Ruby and ends with a Rails exercise.
-Shouldn't really matter which versions you have installed, the features we'll be using are standard across the latest versions.
+It shouldn't really matter which versions you have installed, the features we'll be using are standard across the latest versions.